-The Kentucky General Assembly meets annually in “Regular” sessions that begin the first week of January.
+About the General Assembly: The Kentucky General Assembly meets annually in “Regular” sessions that begins the first week of January.
 Its sessions extend to the end of March in even-numbered years, when it must develop a Biennial (two-year) Budget.
 In odd-numbered years, sessions are shorter.
 Between sessions, the Governor may call the General Assembly into “Special” sessions on issues he identifies.

 How we track the Kentucky General Assembly